You have turned-in this assignment. You can review the lesson and see your previous answers.

 Great job.

-If we split those 360 degrees into 24, we would work out that the Earth rotates 15 degrees each hour and we can use this to help us calculate our time zone.
+If we split those 360 degrees into 24, we would work out that the earth rotates 15 degrees each hour, and we can use this to help us calculate our time zone.

 And time zones are measured from the Prime Meridian at naught degrees longitude, where the time is set to Co-ordinated Universal Time.

-So at the Prime Meridian, everyone is on what we call UTC and we measure the time around the world either west or east of that time zone line, that meridian, longitude line.
+And we measure the time around the world, either west or east of that time zone line, that meridian longitude line.

-So the Earth is divided into 24 standard meridians, or lines of longitude, at intervals of 15 degrees because we worked out that was how far the Earth rotates in one hour.
+So the earth is divided into 24 standard meridians, or lines of longitude, at intervals of 15 degrees because we worked out that was how far the earth rotates in one hour.

-And you can see here, there's the Prime Meridian line at naught degrees longitude running through Greenwich and that as we move east, the time zones are moving up one hour per time zone.
+And you can see here, there's the Prime Meridian line at naught degrees longitude running through Greenwich, and that as we move east, the time zones are moving up one hour per time zone.

-But apart from being plus one hour, we are taking away one hour.
+It's the same as we move west, but apart from being plus one hour, we are taking away one hour.

-So these lines, all of these lines are the basis for marking the boundaries of 24 time zones all around the world.
+So these lines, all of these lines, are the basis for marking the boundaries of 24 time zones all around the world.

 And I'm sure this information is going to help Izzy work out when she should be calling her grandma.